daviddoran/eircode-js/README.md

 | `inputPos` | int | The position in the input string where the error occurred.
 Or -1 if there is no applicable position. `inputPos` will equal the length of the input string if more input was expected. |
 | `outputPos` | int | The position in the output string (the canonical form) where the error occurred.
 Or -1 if there is no applicable position.
 Will never be greater than seven. |

+## Browser Support

+EircodeJS should work in all environments with a decent JavaScript runtime.

+An issue in the following browsers is considered a bug in EircodeJS:

+- The last two versions of Chrome, Firefox, Safari and Opera
+- The mobile browsers in [jQuery Mobile's A-grade list](http://jquerymobile.com/gbs/1.3/)
+- Internet Explorer 6 and later

+Note that these guarantees don't apply to secondary resources such as the demo site, examples or integrations with other validation libraries.

 ## Eircode Specification

 I have compiled the following unofficial Eircode specification based on the information that's been released to date (see [References](#References)).